Patton Kizzire betting profile: Sony Open in Hawaii - PGA TOUR

 - In terms of Strokes Gained: Approach the Green, Kizzire sported a 0.231 mark in his past five tournaments.

-- Kizzire delivered a 0.421 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- On the greens, Kizzire delivered a 0.229 Strokes Gained: Putting mark in his past five tournaments.

-- On the greens, Kizzire posted a 0.229 Strokes Gained: Putting average in his past five tournaments.
+- Kizzire averaged 0.445 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Kizzire as of the start of the Sony Open in Hawaii.